 LL.M.
-Programs FAQs
+Programs Frequently Asked Questions

 Applications are available October 1 on the Law School web site.
-Application review begins in December.
-Application deadline is April 1.
+Application review begins in November.
+Application deadline is May 1.

 The nonrefundable application fee is $70.